 Look for compact or dwarf herb species that will have limited growth habits.
 We have listed our favorite herbs for indoors at the end of this post.

 Pots or Containers

-Choose your pots or containers, whatever you want.
+Choose your pots or containers, whatever you want to grow your herbs in.
 When growing herbs indoors, any pot will do well, but make sure there are adequate drainage holes on the bottoms.

-Plastic pots last longer outside.
-Terra cotta pots are best for indoor herb gardens, but actually any container will work as long as it drains well.
+Terra cotta pots are good for indoor herb gardens, but actually, any container will work as long as it drains well.